 Kiambu County is located in the Central highlands of Kenya.
 Residents are predominately farmers growing maize, beans, cabbage, kale and potatoes.
 Many farmers rear diary cows.
 While the milk is produced mainly for personal consumption the surplus is sold primarily to dairy cooperatives.

-Lari Sub-County is located 40 kilometers from Nairobi along the Nairobi-Nakuru highway (A104) and lies on an escarpment of the Great Rift Valley at 2,200 m (7,200 ft).
+Lari Sub-County, population 125,884, is located 40 kilometers from Nairobi along the Nairobi-Nakuru highway (A104) and lies on an escarpment of the Great Rift Valley at 2,200 m (7,200 ft).
 The Lari section of the escarpment is the highest point of the Great Rift Valley along the Nairobi-Nakuru Highway.
 This area of the escarpment gives tourists a good view of the Great Rift Valley with a view of the Longonot Crater, Suswa Hills and the escarpments of the Great Rift Valley.
 The area is largely mountainous, lying on the windward side of the Aberdare Range and is primarily rural.
 Most roads are not tarmacked.

 Our ministry is located in the Kijabe Ward of Lari sub-County including the communities of Korio, Mathatia, Mbau-ini and Magina locations.
 Each location consists of several villages and each village has a population of approximately 2,000 and a Secondary School completion rate of 36%.
 Kimende is the largest town in this area with a population of 3,652 in 2019.

 $0.50 purchases 1 liter of milk